Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ![image](https://github.com/user-attachments/assets/87030c6e-60de-4921-9cd0-5cca3f885389)

-If you only have one drive, like C, and the OS is on it, then create your own Modding folder on the OS Drive like this example:
+If you only have one drive, like C:, and the OS is on it, then create your own Modding folder on the OS Drive like this example:
 _This is the second best option if you don't have a spare drive._

 ### C:\Modding